Martin Carver: Academic career

 Carver practised as a freelance archaeologist (1973–1986), setting up the Birmingham University Field Archaeology Unit (BUFAU), later called Birmingham Archaeology at the University of Birmingham to carry out archaeological contract work.
 He chairs Field Archaeology Specialists Ltd (FAS), now FAS Heritage, that was created in 1992.
 FAS Heritage is currently based in York and carries out archaeological research and heritage work in England and Scotland.
 Carver was the first secretary of the Institute of Field Archaeology, now Institute for Archaeologists.
 He has developed a number of procedures for archaeological investigation and analytical methods for writing up excavations, and has championed evaluation and project design as key elements in "value-led" archaeology.

-In 1986 he was appointed Professor of Archaeology at the University of York (Head of Department 1986–1996; Emeritus 2008–).
+In 1986 Carver was appointed Professor of Archaeology at the University of York (Head of Department 1986–1996; Emeritus 2008–).
 At York he introduced courses on World Archaeology and Field Archaeology, conducted research investigations at Sutton Hoo and Portmahomack, and researched Early Medieval Britain (5-11th century), publishing a comprehensive synthesis of his findings in 2019 as Formative Britain.
 He has served on UK, British, Irish, Danish and European research councils.